Designs from Local Random Quantum Circuits with SU(d) Symmetry: Exact -symmetric -designs from local ensembles

 Moreover, we have

-with many other combinations.
-Recall that $\lambda_1 = \mu_1, \lambda_2 = \mu_2$ or $\lambda_1 = \mu_2, \lambda_2 = \mu_1$ are the only cases give nonvanishing integrals in Eq.\eqref{eq:Exapnsion1}.
-Even with no access to phase factors, classical tools from representation theory assist us in verifying that Eq.\eqref{eq:Exapnsion2} also matches this constraint, which suffices to prove the previous theorem for $k = 2$.
-By \emph{Schur orthogonality} from group representation theory, integrals restricted to each charge sector always vanish unless the integrand can be further decomposed into trivial representations.
-Concretely, expansion in \eqref{eq:Exapnsion3} vanishes because at least one of the four charge sectors is nontrivial.

-There are other cases like Expansion \eqref{eq:Exapnsion4} and \eqref{eq:Exapnsion5} and more complicated combinations appears for general large $k$.
-The strategy we use to spot trivial representation among these cases is the aforementioned Littlewood-Richardson rule.
-Let $d_\lambda$ denote the dimension of a charge sector.
-By the basic representation theory of special unitary group SU$(S^\lambda) \equiv \text{SU}(d_\lambda)$, its irreps can be given by Young tableau whose rows are given by the fundamental weights (in total $d_\lambda-1$ rows), such that $V^{\lambda}$ is drawn with a single box standing for the fundamental representation, $\bar{V}^\lambda$ with $d_\lambda -1$ boxes in one column as the conjugate representation.
+and there are still other ways to choose $\lambda_i$ and $\mu_i$.
+Recall that $\lambda_1 = \mu_1, \lambda_2 = \mu_2$ or $\lambda_1 = \mu_2, \lambda_2 = \mu_1$ are the only cases that give nonvanishing integrals in Eq.~\eqref{eq:Exapnsion1}.
+This is also the case for \eqref{integral} even integrating with no relative phase factors, as claimed in the previous theorem for $k = 2$.
+By \emph{Schur orthogonality} from group representation theory, integrals expanded from \eqref{eq:Exapnsion2} always vanish unless the integrand can be further decomposed into trivial representations.
+For example, the expansion in \eqref{eq:Exapnsion3} vanishes because at least one of the four irreps is nontrivial.
+There are other cases like expansions in \eqref{eq:Exapnsion4} and \eqref{eq:Exapnsion5}, and more complicated combinations arise for general large $k$.
+To identify trivial representations among these cases, we apply the Littlewood--Richardson rule.
+Let $d_\lambda$ denote the dimension of an irrep .
+By basic representation theory of the special unitary group $\text{SU}(S^\lambda) \equiv \operatorname{SU}(d_\lambda)$, its irreps can be represented by Young tableaux whose rows are given by the fundamental weights (a total of $d_\lambda-1$ rows), such that a single box represents the fundamental representation and a diagram with $d_\lambda -1$ boxes in one column represents the conjugate representation.
 The desired trivial representation is given by $d_\lambda$ boxes in one column.
-By counting the total number of boxes with other sophisticated treatments, Littlewood-Richardson rule tells which kinds of irreps would be decomposed from tensor products \cite{Fulton1997,Goodman2009}.
-We illustrate in Fig.\ref{eq:Littlewood-Richardson} some elementary facts: expansion \eqref{eq:Exapnsion4} vanishes in general when $n \geq 5$ where is there no 2-dimensional charge sectors emerge.
-Expansion \eqref{eq:Exapnsion5} does not vanish because trivial representations can always be found from the decomposition of tensor product of fundamental and conjugate representation, which is consistent with Eq.\eqref{eq:Exapnsion1} for the group $\mathcal{H}_\times$ of SU$(d)$ symmetric unitaries.
-More proof details can be found in Section 3.1 in the SM.
+By counting the total number of boxes along with other sophisticated treatments, the Littlewood--Richardson rule unveils the types of irreps that would be obtained from the decomposition of tensor products \cite{Fulton1997,Goodman2009}.
+We illustrate some basic decomposition rules as follows: